7 Long Island Neighborhoods Made for Millennials

 #4.
 Long Beach

 Craving the beach life?
 Put Long Beach on your list.
+Located on the South Shore of Long Island, it offers a vibrant coastal lifestyle.
 From the local LIRR station, you can be in the city in an hour — then, on your way home, you can take a quick stroll or bike ride along the boardwalk.

 But Long Beach has more to offer than just the waterfront.
 East and West Park Avenue are lined with bars and eateries including Brixx & Barley and Bright Eye Beer Co.
 If you’re a runner, consider joining the Bright Eye Beer Co. run club to meet some fellow athletes.